Bullying Prevention Plan

 - Classroom helpers to model positive character traits and positive participation.

-- Have assemblies to focus on Character Education traits, being a positive citizen and making a difference in their community.
+- Have virtual assemblies/classroom activities that focus on Character Education traits, being a positive citizen and making a difference in their community.

 - Family Transition Place Youth programs in school.